 Damages can be control by using recommended insecticides

-Bacterial wilt – Common disease which affects the production of elabatu is bacterial wilt.
+Bacterial wilt is a common disease found in “Elabatu”.
 There is no chemical control for this disease which said to be the number one diseases for all solanaeceous crops.
 Cultural practices such as deep drains to facilitate drainage and the use of resistant varieties can be recommended to control the incidence.

 Harvesting and processing